EndPointCorp/end-point-blog/2012/03/16/cache-expiration-railsadmin.html.md

 ### Conclusion

-One thing that's noteworthy is that expire_page requires a class method on ActionController::Base while expire_fragment requires an instance method (see [here](https://github.com/rails/rails/blob/master/actionpack/lib/action_controller/caching/pages.rb) versus [here](https://github.com/rails/rails/blob/master/actionpack/lib/action_controller/caching/fragments.rb)).
-Action cache expiration with ActiveRecord callbacks should work similarly with action caching, as a class method ([reference](https://github.com/rails/rails/blob/master/actionpack/lib/action_controller/caching/actions.rb)).
+One thing that’s noteworthy is that expire_page requires a class method on ActionController::Base while expire_fragment requires an instance method (see [here](https://github.com/rails/rails/blob/5284e650be321273a2bb68bf4baa8adeb6bc586b/actionpack/lib/action_controller/caching/pages.rb) versus [here](https://github.com/rails/rails/blob/5284e650be321273a2bb68bf4baa8adeb6bc586b/actionpack/lib/action_controller/caching/fragments.rb)).
+Action cache expiration with ActiveRecord callbacks should work similarly with action caching, as a class method ([reference](https://github.com/rails/rails/blob/5284e650be321273a2bb68bf4baa8adeb6bc586b/actionpack/lib/action_controller/caching/actions.rb)).

 An alternative approach here would be to extend the [generic RailsAdmin admin controller](https://github.com/sferik/rails_admin/blob/master/app/controllers/rails_admin/main_controller.rb) to introduce a generic sweeper.
 However, the sweeper would have to determine what model was modified and what to expire it.
 This can be implemented and abstracted elegantly, but in my application I preferred to use simple ActiveRecord callbacks because the caching was limited to a small number of models.